Insomnia Treatment in Philadelphia, PA

 What Are the Different Types of Insomnia?

-Another type of insomnia called primary insomnia describes a situation in which the person does not have any other associated conditions with their sleeping disorder.
+It can also be classified by primary insomnia describes a situation in which the person does not have any other associated conditions with their sleeping disorder, and co-morbid when insomnia exists in conjunction with another medical or psychiatric condition

 What’s the Difference Between Acute and Chronic Insomnia?